Please note that Cisco has published a document covering CUCM IM&P 11.5(SU2) and Push Notifications here.

 What does this mean to me?

-If you’re running CUCM IM&P (aka CUP/CUPS) on-perm and Jabber for iOS and want IM notifications to still appear when Jabber is not in the foreground you must upgrade to CUCM 11.5(1)SU2 and Jabber 11.8(1) or newer before iOS 11 ships this Fall!
+If you’re running CUCM IM&P (aka CUP/CUPS) on-perm and Jabber for iOS and want IM notifications to still appear when Jabber is not in the foreground you are highly encouraged to CUCM 11.5(1)SU2 and Jabber 11.8(1) or newer before this Fall!
 These changes will NOT be back-ported into previous versions of CUCM/IM&P. I would suggest doing the heavy lifting of getting to SU2 now.
 Go through the setup to use APNs for IM notification.
 Jabber on iOS 10 will then use APNs for IM notification, and keep-alive API for call notification.

 If you have Jabber users connecting via Expressway MRA, you will need to upgrade Expressway to X8.9.1 or newer before Fall.